-- One Man's Struggle to Find a Vibe at the World's Most Amazing Party

 We reach the top of another rise in the street, a point from which I look down upon a massive, brightly lit plaza called the Praca Castro Alves, where four streets intersect and unite the dancing multitudes like four rivers emptying into the sea.

 The band is called 20 Ve.
 They are singing something in Portuguese that I can't understand.
-Most of the crowd knows the words, though, and people around me shout them out.
+Most of the crowd know the words, though, and people around me shout them out.
 The song ends and there is a brief pause.
-Then the speakers crackle, and when the guitar player on stage lets go with a power chord like a wake-up call from God, I wonder if the needle on a seismometer in, say, Hokkaido just leaped off the scale.
+Then the speakers crackle, and the guitar player on stage lets go with a power chord like a wake-up call from God.
+I wonder if the needle on a seismometer in, say, Hokkaido just leaped off the scale.

 How's this for power: the modern day trio can put out upwards of a hundred decibels of sound, enough to blow out a human eardrum at close range, enough to shatter a half-inch plate of glass.
 Trios can carry several tons of equipment, can accommodate a 40-piece band and often costs upward of half a million dollars.